Healthy Homes Assessment Twyford

 Twyford Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory for all Twyford and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement for all Twyford and New Zealand rental houses where it is reasonably practicable to put in.

-• Landlords and property managers must keep records of their the conformance to all Healthy Homes Standards that apply or will be applicable throughout the tenancy period of their rental properties.
+• Property managers and landlords are required to keep records of their the conformance to all Healthy Homes Standards that apply or will be applied during the tenancy of their rental properties.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must adhere to the Healthy Homes Standard regardless of when the tenancy began.

-• All households let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes